dragon7-fc/DSND-Blog-Post/README.md

 ## Installation <a name="installation"></a>

+1. unzip stackoverflow data

+    ```
+    cd data

+    unzip -d developer_survey_2018 developer_survey_2018.zip
+    ```

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+1. There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>